Marcus Reno: Death, military review and reburial

-By mid-March, 1889, Reno was diagnosed with cancer of the tongue.
-He was admitted to Providence Hospital in Washington on March 19, 1889 and underwent surgery the same day.
+By mid-March, 1889, Reno was diagnosed with oral cancer.
+He was admitted to Providence Hospital in Washington on March 19, 1889, and underwent surgery the same day.
 While hospitalized he developed pneumonia and died at the age of 54 in the early hours of March 30, 1889.
 No preparations had been made for his burial, so it was arranged that he be temporarily interred at Washington's Glenwood Cemetery until he could be reinterred with his first wife at the Ross family plot in Harrisburg, Pennsylvania.
 No room could be found for his remains there, so his temporary, unmarked grave seemed his final resting place.

 Years later, there was a move to erect a monument to Reno at the Little Bighorn Battlefield.
 Custer's widow Elizabeth Bacon Custer spoke out against a memorial to Reno at the site.
 Writing in 1926, she stated "I long for a memorial to our heroes on the battlefield of the Little Big Horn [sic] but not to single out for honor, the one coward of the regiment."

-In 1967 at the request of Charles Reno, Reno's great-nephew, a U.S. military review board reopened Reno's 1880 court martial.
+In 1967, at the request of Reno's great-nephew Charles, a U.S. military review board reopened the 1880 court-martial.
 It reversed the decision, ruling Reno's dismissal from the service improper and awarding him an honorable discharge.

-On September 9, 1967, his remains were reinterred with honors (including a church ceremony in Billings, Montana and an eleven-gun salute at his gravesite) in the Custer National Cemetery, on the Little Bighorn battlefield.
+On September 9, 1967, Reno's remains were reinterred with honors (including a church ceremony in Billings, Montana, and an eleven-gun salute at his gravesite) in the Custer National Cemetery, on the Little Bighorn battlefield.
 Reno was the only participant of the Little Bighorn battle to be buried with such honors at the cemetery named for his former commander.